-The 13th annual AZ Fall Fest is a free dog and family-friendly celebration hosted at Margaret T. Hance Park in Phoenix, Arizona, on Saturday, November 4, from 10 a.m. to 4 p.m.
+The 14th annual AZ Fall Fest is a free dog- and family-friendly celebration hosted at Margaret T. Hance Park in Phoenix, Arizona, on Saturday, November 3, from 10 a.m. to 4 p.m.
 Along with 200 local vendors, a beverage garden, food samples, a kid’s zone, and live entertainment, the festival provides sustainability features ensuring that all who attend help reduce the festival’s resource use.

 First, a festival-goer at the AZ Fall Fest will encounter multiple water bottle refilling stations.
-To make sure everyone has access, reusable water bottles will be available at a small price.
 Helene Tack, Program Development Director for Local First Arizona, remarked on the intention of the water refilling stations as, “not only to reduce waste, but to get our community used to bringing their own water bottle.”

 Second, speaking of waste, stations will be available throughout the event with options for recycling and composting.
 To ensure these eco-conscious decisions are easy to make, the festival will provide volunteers to oversee each waste station to ensure each item goes into the proper bin.
 The volunteers will also educate residents why each item belongs there.
 Most attendees are extremely likely to throw away an item in the landfill trash bins, whether it’s a ball of aluminum that previously held a hot dog or the plastic packaging around a painting.
 That translates to thousands of attendees educated on proper waste diversion.
 As a result, the festival will be able to divert more waste, reduce the contamination of collected recyclables and compostables, and hopefully change festival-goer behavior.